roberto-red/ofilibre/content/english/blog/2025-07-16-ofilibre-virtual-iv-jornadas.md

 ---
+title: "Visit OfiLibre Virtually!"
+date: 2025-07-16
+description: "Discover the virtual space we’ve created using A-Frame"
+image: images/logos/logo-ofilibre-2025.jpg
 categories:
     - free software
-- None
+    - resources
-date: 2025-07-16
-description: Por favor, proporciona el texto que deseas traducir.
-Estoy listo para ayudarte.
+tags:
 draft: true
-image: images/logos/logo-ofilibre-2025.jpg
-tags:
-title: ¡Visit OfiLibre virtually!
 ---

-Comment on general aspects of what we did with aframe

-Link to the repo with the aframe code

-Link to a guide where we explain in detail how we did it
+Explore our free virtual space

+What if you could visit OfiLibre… without leaving your chair?
+We created a virtual space with [A-Frame](https://aframe.io/) to showcase what we do: our *Cafes con OfiLibre*, the promotion of free software, and how we work every day for a more open university.

+You can view the code in our [repository](https://gitlab.com/ofilibre/museo) and, if you’re up for it, follow step by step with [this guide on A-Frame](/en/guias/aframe-iv-jornadas).

+Explore, learn… and build your own free world!